Cliviger: Governance

 Cliviger was once a township in the ancient parish of Whalley.
 This became a civil parish in 1866, forming part of the Burnley Rural District from 1894.
-In 1897 an area of the parish including parts of the villages of Cornholme and Portsmouth, was added to Todmorden thus transferred into West Yorkshire.
+In 1897 an area of the parish including parts of the villages of Cornholme and Portsmouth, was added to Todmorden thus transferring to the West Riding of Yorkshire.
 Since 1974 Cliviger has formed part of the Borough of Burnley.

 Cliviger Parish Council consists of 9 councillors who serve a 4-year term of office, with council meetings held once a month.
 Cliviger is made up of five enumeration districts named Mereclough, Overtown, Walk Mill, Southward Bottom and Holme Chapel, the last being regarded as the village centre, with a primary school (St John the Divine C.E.
 Primary School), the church and the village hall.
 It is also part of the Cliviger with Worsthorne ward of Burnley Borough Council, along with the neighbouring parish of Worsthorne-with-Hurstwood.
-The ward elects three councillors, currently Cosima Towneley (Conservative & Unionist Party).
-Jack Launer and Scott Cunliffe (The Green Party).
-Cliviger is represented on Lancashire County Council as part of the Burnley Rural division, represented since 2017 by Cosima Towneley.
+The ward elects three councillors, currently Beki Hughes and Jack Launer of the Green Party and Ivor Emo (Conservative).
+Cliviger is represented on Lancashire County Council as part of the Burnley Rural division, represented since 2017 by Cosima Towneley (Conservative).

-The Member of Parliament for Burnley, the constituency into which the parish falls, is Antony Higginbotham (Conservative), who was first elected in 2019.
+The Member of Parliament for Burnley, the constituency into which the parish falls, is Oliver Ryan initially of the Labour Party, but currently standing as an Independent who was first elected in 2024.